Keyboard shortcuts

 This C library can be built with bindings for these other languages:

 • C++.
 If a C++ compiler is found the buildsystem will create and install the C++ bindings API.
-Turn this off by passing -DWITH_CXX_BINDINGS=False option to cmake.
-Don't mix ABI from C and C++ compilers.
+Turn off the C++ bindings by passing -DLIBICAL_CXX_BINDINGS=False to cmake.
+Don’t mix ABI from C and C++ compilers.

-• Python bindings are built using gobject-introspection, which is enabled by passing -DGOBJECT_INTROSPECTION=True to cmake.
+• Python bindings are built using gobject-introspection, which is enabled by passing -DLIBICAL_GOBJECT_INTROSPECTION=True to cmake.

 Requires the GObject Introspection development package (see above).